sbaiahmed1/react-native-blur/README.md

 - Revolutionary glass effects using Apple's new UIGlassEffect API
 - Dedicated `LiquidGlassView` component for glass-specific effects
+- Dedicated `LiquidGlassContainer` component for grouping glass elements with spacing
 - Customizable glass types: `clear` and `regular`
 - Adjustable tint colors and opacity for stunning visual effects
 - Automatic fallback to enhanced blur on older iOS versions and Android